Do I need stairs at all exit doors from a mobile home?

 Yes, you must provide a safe structure to walk down to the ground from every exterior door, the details of which are specified by the local building code where the home is installed.
 The example below is not acceptable, and especially if the door has been permanently secured, because it eliminates one of the two required emergency exits for a mobile home.

 According to how many steps down it requires to get to the bottom, the structure will be classified as either “stairs” or “steps.”
 Stairs have four or more risers.
 A riser is defined as a vertical section between treads.
-Three or less risers qualify as steps, and have fewer safety requirements.
+Three or less risers qualify as steps, and have fewer safety requirements—but a mobile home is rarely that low to the ground.

-Each local building code is slightly different, but here are the generally accepted standards for manufactured/mobile home stairs:
+Each local building code is slightly different, but here are the generally accepted standards for manufactured/mobile home stairs, per International Residential Code (IRC):

 - There should be a railing on both sides of the stairs that is a minimum of 34” high, with pickets not more than 4” apart—a spacing that does not allow a small child’s head to get stuck between them.